-These spunky competitors to Cricova operate 12km northwest of Chisinau in the village of Cojusna.
-The facilities aren’t even remotely as flash as the big boys, but the tours are first-rate, down-to-earth and very friendly.
+This spunky winery operates 12km northwest of Chisinau in the village of Cojusna.
+The facilities aren’t as flashy as the big boys, but the tours are first-rate, down-to-earth and very friendly.
 What they lack in production they make up for with heart and charm.

 These guys used to have a 12,000 bottle-per-hour capacity, but sales plummeted when their distribution network collapsed along with the USSR.
 Massive foreign investment (not forthcoming) will be needed to get the plant back up to its former productivity.

 Cojusna tours are by appointment only.
-They offer 2-3hr tours ($23 or $35 with a meal).
+They offer 2-3hr tours, with an optional meal.
 Their relatively tiny cellars comprise six ‘alleys’, each 100m long.
-Meals are served in an impressive and seductively cosy hall decorated with wooden furniture carved by a local 17-year-old boy and his father.
+Meals are served in an impressive and seductively cozy hall decorated with wooden furniture carved by a local 17-year-old boy and his father.

 Furthermore, you can buy wines from the shop ($2 to $25 per bottle).

-To get to Cojusna from Chisinau, take Bus No 2; it runs every 15 minutes from Str Vasile Alecsandri.
+It’s possible to get to Cojusna from Chisinau on public transport.
+Take Bus No 2; it runs every 15 minutes from Str Vasile Alecsandri.
 Buses to Straseni also stop at Cojusna or catch one of the frequent maxitaxis leaving from Calea Esilor – to get to Calea Esilor, take trolleybus 1, 5 or 11 up Stefan cel Mare, to the Ion Creanga university stop.
 Alight at the Cojusna stop, ignore the turn on the left marked ‘Cojusna’ and walk or hitch the remaining 2km along the main road to the winery entrance, marked again by a ‘Cojusna’ sign and by a white-washed Jesus-on-the-cross.